security best-practices compliance

 Security on HostAgentes

-HostAgentes handles most security infrastructure for you:
+HostAgentes handles most of the security infrastructure for you:

-• Automatic SSL/TLS for all endpoints
+• Automatic SSL/TLS for every endpoint

-• Encrypted environment variables at rest
+• Environment variables encrypted at rest

-• Built-in rate limiting
+• Built-in rate limits

-• Audit logging of all requests
+• Audit logging on all requests

-• 42 regions for data residency
+• Multi-region deployment for data residency

 • Automatic security patching